Josie's Recovery Story...

 In the afternoon of the second session with Amir I went to the beach (my first trip outside in 6 months!!!) and walked on my own.
 I was walking up sand dunes, throwing pebbles in the water, laughing, joking, talking, just randomly walking around in the fresh air saying over and over again I'm well!!
 I'm well!!!
 (The most walking I'd done in 2 yrs!!!)

 That night I went into the village pub, sat in there for half an hour and had a drink with my mum and dad, then took a drive and sat eating chips in the car for tea!
 Back at the accommodation I went to bed, got to sleep within 4 minutes!

 Day 4 -

 I got up, had breakfast, made mum and dad a cup of tea, walked to the bathroom down the corridor without crutches, had a shower and got dressed, then packed all the suitcases to come home.

-(Picture bellow: me walking down the steps from the accomodation, that 2 days earlier I had been carried up)
+(Picture below: me walking down the steps from the accommodation, that 2 days earlier I had been carried up)

 Mid morning travelled to Amir's practice and had last session for nearly 2 hours.